Looking for tips on free things to do in Raleigh? Or things to do on the cheap? We’ve got you covered!

 It’s now the home to some of N.C.’s most extraordinary treasures, including the Mordecai House (1785) the oldest house in Raleigh on its original location, and the birthplace of 17th President Andrew Johnson.

 Raleigh neighborhoods are very walk-able and bike-able.
-And whether we are at home in Raleigh or visiting another city, a great way to explore any destination is on foot doing a free walking tour, or bike.
+And whether we are at home in Raleigh or visiting another city, a great way to explore any destination is on foot – either doing a free walking tour, by wandering around on your own, or by bike.

-So one of our favorite free things to do in Raleigh (or on the cheap) is grab a coffee and just wander around and take in the vibe of the city neighborhoods.
+So grab a coffee and just wander around and take in the vibe of the city neighborhoods.
+Below are some of our favorite neighborhoods in Raleigh…

-Check out this guide to 10 neighborhoods inside the beltline.
+Check out this guide to the best neighborhoods inside the beltline.

 For exploring the downtown area around Fayetteville street, we like to grab a coffee at the Morning Times or Sir Walter Coffee and explore Fayetteville and the surrounding streets.